ecolab-nus/pace-sim/README.md

 Each PE memory instruction triggers the use of current address and then the incrementation of PC.

+### AGU trigger bit
+In the current implementation, the AGU PC incrementation is triggered by the AGU trigger bit (bit 59) in the binary.
+In the current implementation of this framework, only the memory operations will have this bit set.
+However, in theory, any opeartion could have this bit set.
+Need to extend the syntax of my assembly for supporting that.

 ### AGU stop condition
 AGU has a MAX_COUNT value that is set before execution.
 Each time AGU complete **ALL instructions**, the internal counter is incremented by 1.